 Planning work by the City of Albuquerque(CABQ) made it clear that Nob Hill constituted a significant historic resource.
 In 1995 Albuquerque contracted with UNM architecture professor Chris Wilson to inventory buildings in Nob Hill to document their form and identify potential historic districts.
 The survey:

-- confirmed that over 90% of the houses in one area had been constructed by 1942
+confirmed that over 90% of the houses had been constructed before WWII.

-- that the vast majority of houses surveyed had not been significantly remodeled
+determined that the vast majority of houses surveyed had not been significantly remodeled.

-- that incremental change through the remodeling of buildings is gradually undermining the historic character of both the residential and commercial portions of the neighborhood.
+found that incremental change through the remodeling of buildings was gradually undermining the historic character of both the residential and commercial portions of the neighborhood.

-- that public education through walking tours could be very constructive.
+recommended that public education through efforts like architectural walking tours could be very constructive.

-In 1997 the City contracted with consulting historian David Kammer to document the Twentieth Century Suburban Growth of Albuquerque with the National Park Service.
-In 1998 the Monte VIsta and College View Historic District was listed in the NM Register of Cultural Places.
-In 2000 the City contracted with Kammer to prepare the nomination of the Monte Vista and College View Additions as a National Historic District.
-With input from owners the District was listed in the National Register on August 3, 2001.
+In 1997 the City contracted with consulting historian and Nob Hilleño David Kammer to document The Twentieth Century Suburban Growth of Albuquerque with the National Park Service.
+Choosing to focus on the Monte Vista and College View Historic District the City contracted with Kammer again and, with CABQ Preservation Planner Edgar Boles, he prepared the Nomination of the Monte Vista and College View Historic District to the National Register of Historic Places.
+The District was listed in the New Mexico Register in 1998 and the National Register on August 3, 2001.